palpatel224/Crocin_Code_Debug_Q2_BTSC/README.md

 ## Important:
 * Create a fork of the repository with the format: <TeamName_Code_Debug_Q2_BTSC>
-* Ensure that you commit your changes before the deadline, otherwise it wont be considered.
+* Ensure that you commit your changes before the deadline, otherwise it will not be considered.
 * Before submitting, check whether all your commits have been updated.